Levels of conflict stay pretty steady throughout a relationship.

 Ohio State University's Claire Kamp Dush analyzed a survey of more than 2,000 married people over the course of 20 years and found that those who bickered frequently in the beginning argued about as often in the end, while those who enjoyed less conflict early on remained tranquil throughout.
 Win $550 Worth Of Luxury Goods From Henri Bendel!

 But don't be discouraged by the results.
 The study also indicates that discord isn't dangerous.
 In fact, it can be downright healthy.
 Sure, fighting can make your blood boil, but it also helps couples communicate and settle their differences.
 And, since obstacles always appear along the way, those are important skills for couples to cultivate.
-9 Things To Say During A Fight
+9 Things You SHOULD Say During A Fight — So You'll BOTH Win

 Counterintuitive as it sounds, the study also says that a failure to fight may not be a sign of success.
 Actually, a complete lack of conflict indicates apathy or indifference which can cripple a couple when life-altering events occur.
 A death in the family or birth of a baby can create turmoil, and couples who haven't fought will be ill-equipped to deal with the discord.